j-wojcik/enterprise/Readme.md

 ```

 ### Work balancer
-To balance your work just send you mesage to balancing queue (exclusive=false).
+To balance your work just send you message to balancing queue (exclusive=false).

 ```c#
 using (var sender = new Sender<MyClass>(_factory, _converter, "integrationBroker", "balacerQueue"))